More and more 'green/sustainable thinking' is required, not only in business, but also at home.

 - consumables to be purchased with moderation and to be consumed in time.

-Many of the above aspects depend on the attitude to living and thinking ahead by the users.
+Many of the above aspects depend on the attitude to living and to thinking ahead by the users.

 Next come also technical aspects: